r run

 This is the consonant sound /k/

-c is the most common /k/ sound, so we’ll learn it first.
+c is the most common way to spell the /k/ sound, so we’ll learn it first.

 /k/ is a quick sound, also known as a stop, because you say it quickly and stop (unlike the long sounds you can hold continuously, like “rrr”)